Finding the right lawyer is not another complication.

 Many of our readers have probably heard about the growing excitement regarding self-driving or automated cars.
 As of now, many companies are offering technologies that automate certain vehicle functions, but many manufacturers are also working toward the production of fully automated vehicles as well.

-According to a recent report published by ABI Research, cars that are fully automatic will become available by 2020, and by 2032, 10 million fully automated cars will be travelling on American highways and interstates.
+According to a recent report published by ABI Research, cars that are fully automatic will become available by 2020, and by 2032, 10 million fully automated cars will be traveling on American highways and interstates.
 Interestingly, all the technologies necessary for a fully automatic car are already in place, but there are legal and economic barriers.

 As of now, the components necessary for a self-driving car cost over 100,000.
 It will obviously take time before the price is feasible for putting such cars in the marketplace.